basho-labs/little_riak_book/en/04-operators.md

 Secondly, the Ring is also used as a shorthand for describing the state of the circular hash ring I just mentioned.
-This Ring (aka *Ring State*) is a datastructure that gets passed around between nodes, so they all know the state of the entire cluster.
+This Ring (aka *Ring State*) is a data structure that gets passed around between nodes, so each knows the state of the entire cluster.
 Which node manages which vnodes?
 If a node gets a request for an object managed by other nodes, it consults the Ring and forwards on the request to the proper nodes.
 It's a local copy of a contract that all of